elegantchaos/Novy/README.md

 ### The Name

 An aside on the name.
 It means "new" in Russian.
-I picked it partly because I like Russian, partly in homage to Neu (which was a bastardised version of the German word for "new".
+I picked it partly because I like Russian, partly in homage to Neu (which is German for "new").

 A rough English pronounciation would be "novvy".

-I'm not a native Russian speaker, so the cyrillic keyboard isn't normally configured for me.
+I'm not a Russian speaker[1], so the cyrillic keyboard isn't normally configured for me.
 Thus I've called the executable `novy` (just the one v!).

 Feel free to rename it back to Новый locally if you can type it easily :)